Data-Liberation-Front/csvlint.rb/README.md

 * `:unclosed_quote` -- unclosed quoted field
 * `:whitespace` -- a quoted column has leading or trailing whitespace
 * `:line_breaks` -- line breaks were inconsistent or incorrectly specified
-* `:undeclared_header` -- if there is no machine-readable description of whether a header is present (e.g. in a dialect or `Content-Type` header)

 ## Warnings